andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 Putting extensibility into the hands of customers also gives us great insights into where the market is going.
 If we see an extension being implemented again and again through the use of custom code, that is a validation of that feature and an opportunity to add in the core product.

 Multi-Factor Authentication came about this way.
 MFA was not a switch on the dashboard initially.
 It was merely a rule you applied to your account.
 Over time, our customers' usage of this rule indicated MFA was an important feature to have in the core product.

+## Summary

+Serverless Extensibility is a logical extension to Webhooks.
+We have created a product call [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer it from their products quickly.

+When [Jeff Lindsay](https://twitter.com/progrium) was introduced to Extend he certainly felt we were on to something.
+Jeff was the person who coined the phrase [Webhook](http://progrium.com/blog/2007/05/03/web-hooks-to-revolutionize-the-web/), which has become ubiquitous on the web as a way to offer extension points from applications online.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This was the whole point of pushing webhooks in 2007.
+Literally built this as a prototype. <a href="https://t.co/Wyoz0qXO9P">https://t.co/Wyoz0qXO9P</a></p>&mdash; Jeff Lindsay (@progrium) <a href="https://twitter.com/progrium/status/864588610858881029?ref_src=twsrc%5Etfw">May 16, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>